Girona, Catalonia (Oldtown, Braavos)

 Doune Castle (Winterfell)

 This medieval stronghold in Doune near Stirling was originally built in the thirteenth century and has survived quite unchanged since the fourteenth century, an impressive strategic site at the crossroads of Scotland.
 Doune Castle can be seen in several films and series such as Monty Python and the Holy Grail, and the classic adaptation of Ivanhoe with Elizabeth Taylor, as well as the very first appearance of Winterfell in the pilot episode for Game of Thrones.
-Get inspired to visit Scotland, with our picture guide to the best views North of The Wall (Hadrian's, that is).

 The world is a stage: here are some more beautiful film and TV locations to explore this year